Travel Ideas · Off the Beaten Path

 Go where the engine stops

-Private sampan journeys into the narrow canals.
+Private sampan journeys into the narrow canals of Ba Lai and the deep Delta.
 No script.
 No crowds.
 Just the river and a wooden oar.